Layout designed for best viewing on a "1024 x 768" screen.

 The MountainsParties that are interested in climbing Gunsight Mountain or Edwards Mountain which are featured in SummitPost can start their climbs at Comeau Pass.

 According to Jack Holterman in Place Names of Glacier National Park, Mount Edwards was "named for either Professor John H.Edwards or his wife Mrs. John H. Edwards who reportedly was the first female to reach the Avalanche Basin."
 Either way its all in the family!
 The Kootenai Indians named the mountain "Crane Mountain" or "Qaspilu'k Akvukli'it".
 The other name associated with this mountain is "Horseshoe Mountain".

-Holterman also writes "Gunsight Mountain was named by Lyman Sperry because the pass between present day Gunsight Mountain and Mount Jackson looked like a rifle's sight thus the name Gunsight Pass and accordingly Gunsight Mountain.
+Holterman also writes "Gunsight Mountain was named by George B. Grinnell because the pass between present day Gunsight Mountain and Mount Jackson looked like a rifle's sight thus the name Gunsight Pass and accordingly Gunsight Mountain.
 Other names suggested before the official name of Gunsight was selected include Comeau Mountain as well as Glacier Mountain."

 Multiple day climbs from Sperry Chalet or the Sperry Campground would be required for mortals to climb all of the peaks from Comeau Pass.

 On left, Sperry Glacier photographed from the flanks of Edwards Mountain in August 2006

 On right, The Little Matterhorn reach across the snowfields.
 Careful climbing is needsed on this class 3 and 4 GNP route.